Scille/parsec-cloud/docs/userguide/share_data.rst

 .. note::

-    1. You can only assign roles on workspaces where you are an Owner or Manager
+    1. You can only assign roles on a workspace where you have an Owner or Manager role
-    2. Outsider cannot have a role higher than Contributor
+    2. An Outsider user cannot have a role higher than Contributor
     3. You cannot assign roles higher than your own.
 If you have the Manager role in a workspace and you're trying to assign the Owner role, it will be downgraded to Contributor).
     4. If the user already has a higher role on the workspace than the one you're trying to assign, no change will be made to its role
     5. The option is only available if you have workspaces in common with the source user and you have a role high enough